ep2lab/dimagno/README.md

 This program is the result of substantial effort.
 It is released as open source in the hope that it will be useful to other people.
-If you find it useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing the main article of the Akiles2d model,
+If you find it useful and/or use it in any of your works, I kindly ask you to acknowledge it by citing the main article of the DIMAGNO model,

 > Eduardo Ahedo, Mario Merino, "Two-dimensional supersonic plasma acceleration in a magnetic nozzle", Physics of Plasmas 17, 073501 (2010)  [DOI: 10.1063/1.3442736](https://doi.org/10.1063/1.3442736)